Kowloon Motor Bus: Fares

-Passengers pay the fare in cash (no change given), with a contactless credit card (VISA, MasterCard, Amex, UnionPay, Discover, JCB), QR code payment, mobile wallet or using an Octopus card, a smart card payment system.
+Passengers pay the fare in cash (no change given), a contactless credit card (VISA, MasterCard, Amex, UnionPay, Discover, JCB), QR code payment, mobile wallet or using the Octopus card, a smart card payment system.
 Discounts apply for Octopus users on specified route interchange combinations.
-To enable elderly people and eligible persons with disabilities to travel on the general Mass Transit Railway (MTR) lines, franchised buses and ferries are charged concessionary fare of $2 per trip, starting from 2012.
+To enable elderly people and eligible persons with disabilities to travel on the general Mass Transit Railway (MTR) lines, franchised buses and ferries are charged concessionary fare of $2 flat rate, or 20% of adult fare if over $10, effective from 3 April 2026.
 The scheme aims to help build a caring and inclusive society by encouraging these groups to participate more in community activities.

 In 2018, KMB launched the KMB Monthly Pass.
 Fares are fixed at HK$780, and are not applicable to MTR Feeder Bus services operated by KMB.
 Holders are able to take 10 rides on ordinary routes and 2 rides on route B1 per day during the validity month of the pass.
 Passes can be purchased using an Octopus card at machines installed at major public transport interchanges and bus terminals.